 Endangered Species Permits.
 If working with federally listed species appropriate federal and state endangered species permits must be in your possession, and must cover all proposed activities and researchers involved in the project.
 If you do not have these permits by the time you apply for a grant in this program you may not have the permits in time to qualify for an award.
 Contact TPWD's permit office (512-389-4647) and the USFWS Endangered Species Office (email@example.com; 505-248-7450).

 Landowner Permission.
 If proposed work is to be conducted on private land then TPWD Landowner Permission form will need to be signed and submitted.

 GIS data.
 If geographic locality data are to be collected then we require those data to be submitted electronically with Final Report as shapefile(s) or spreadsheets of latitude/longitude or degrees-minutes-seconds.

 State Historical Preservation Office (SHPO) requires approval for any project that will disturb soil.
-Therefore, projects involving fencing, digging for soil samples, etc., may need permission from the SHPO.The deadline for receipt of FY14 proposals is COB November 20, 2015.
-Submit electronically by email attachment the Project Statement to: email@example.com
+Therefore, projects involving fencing, digging for soil samples, etc., may need permission from the SHPO.The deadline for receipt of FY16 proposals is COB November 20, 2015.
+Submit electronically by email attachment the Project Statement to: firstname.lastname@example.org

 Dr. Craig Farquhar

 Endangered Species Grants Coordinator